mloporchio/chromium-downloader-script/README.md

 # chromium-downloader-script
 A simple bash script which downloads the latest Chromium version for your platform.
+This script may be useful if you wish to update your web browser to the latest nightly build.
-Works fine on Linux and OS X.
+Works fine on Linux and macOS.

 Usage: